 The Vatican Museums are a must-see attraction when visiting Rome.
 Located within Vatican City, The Vatican Museums house an extensive collection of sculptures, Christian art and Renaissance art.
 With so many collections to explore within the Vatican Museums, knowing where to begin is a daunting task for the first-time visitor.
 The Pinacoteca (or Pinacoteca Vaticana) houses a collection of paintings that date back as far as the 12th-century.
 This collection of paintings owned by various popes beginning with Pius VI in 1775 is a great place for first-time visitors to begin their Vatican Museums experience.

+While the information we provide here is free, we also sell tours at pretty reasonable prices.
 Experience the storied history of Vatican City on one of our many Vatican tours.
 See the many sites of the Vatican Museums and marvel at the featured primitive and Renaissance masterpieces on our Detailed Itinerary Vatican in a Day tour.
 With so many different ways to experience the rich history of the Vatican, make your visit to the Vatican Museums a bucket list experience with The Roman Guy!

 The History of the Vatican Pinacoteca

 The collection housed inside of the Vatican Pinacoteca was originally housed inside of the Borgia Apartments.
 Pope Pius XI, the first pope to reign in Vatican City after it became an independent state in 1929, ordered the construction of the Pinacoteca.
 The building housing the Vatican Pinacoteca was designed by Luca Beltrami and inaugurated on October 27, 1932.